balajikris/CommonAST/.cline/instructions.md

 ## Project Overview

-This is a C# .NET 8.0 console application that converts query languages (KQL and TraceQL) into a unified Common AST format.
-The project enables cross-language query analysis and transformation for distributed tracing and log analytics.
+This is a C# .NET 8.0 console application that converts query languages (KQL and TraceQL) into a unified Common AST format that serves as the frontend for an Expression Evaluation (EE) engine.
+The EE engine executes AST operations on Arrow data in-memory, fetching parquet files from ADLS (Azure Data Lake Storage) as needed.

 ### Key Capabilities
 - **KQL Parser**: Converts Kusto Query Language to Common AST using Microsoft.Azure.Kusto.Language
 - **TraceQL Integration**: Planned support for TraceQL (distributed tracing queries)
 - **Multi-Query Support**: Handles multiple queries separated by `$$` with span filters in `[]`
-- **Graphviz Output**: Generates visual representations of both original syntax trees and Common AST
+- **Developer Diagnostics**: Generates Graphviz DOT files for developer understanding of AST structure
 - **Dual Filtering**: Supports both trace-level and span-level filtering for distributed tracing scenarios
+- **Expression Evaluation Backend**: AST serves as frontend for EE engine that executes on Arrow data from ADLS

 ## Architecture Guidelines